-I’ve built well over 100 themes and nearly 2 dozen plugins.
+I’ve built well over 100 themes and dozens of plugins.
 Of all those projects, there are a few that stand out as my favorites.

 Current Project: Book Sync

 I am currently working on Book Sync, a personal project that not only solves one of my needs, but also demonstrates my experience with WordPress, APIs, and Gutenberg.
 I’m just getting started, but you can see my progress in github.